Sami-Wafula/binary_trees/README.md

     Where tree is a pointer to the root node of the tree to traverse And func is a pointer to a function to call for each node.
 The value in the node must be passed as a parameter to this function.
     If tree or func is NULL, do nothing

+9. Task 8

+Write a function that goes through a binary tree using post-order traversal

+    Prototype: void binary_tree_postorder(const binary_tree_t *tree, void (*func)(int));
+    Where tree is a pointer to the root node of the tree to traverse And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+    If tree or func is NULL, do nothing

+10. Task 9

+Write a function that measures the height of a binary tree

+    Prototype: size_t binary_tree_height(const binary_tree_t *tree);
+    Where tree is a pointer to the root node of the tree to measure the height.
+    If tree is NULL, your function must return 0

+11. Task 10

+Write a function that measures the depth of a node in a binary tree

+    Prototype: size_t binary_tree_depth(const binary_tree_t *tree);
+    Where tree is a pointer to the node to measure the depth If tree is NULL, your function must return 0

+12. Task 11

+Write a function that counts the leaves in a binary tree

+    Prototype: size_t binary_tree_leaves(const binary_tree_t *tree);
+    Where tree is a pointer to the root node of the tree to count the number of leaves If tree is NULL, the function must return 0
+    A NULL pointer is not a leaf

+13. Task 12

+Write a function that counts the nodes with at least 1 child in a binary tree

+    Prototype: size_t binary_tree_nodes(const binary_tree_t *tree);
+    Where tree is a pointer to the root node of the tree to count the number of nodes If tree is NULL, the function must return 0
+    A NULL pointer is not a node